-Over 40 states over the past decade have set goals to increase their state’s share of adults with college credentials and degrees.
-In many of these states, achieving these “degree attainment” goals will be directly related to their state’s ability to increase the shares of Black and Latino adults in those states that have college degrees, particularly as population growth among communities of color continues to outpace the White population and as older White workers retire and leave the workforce.
-In addition, earning a college degree is the most certain pathway toward upward social mobility.
-This is especially important for Black and Latino Americans, who face systemic barriers that inhibit their opportunities to secure the American dream.
+Understanding the economic and social benefits of more college-educated residents, over 40 states during the past decade have set goals to increase their state’s share of adults with college credentials and degrees.
+In many of these states, achieving these “degree attainment” goals will be directly related to their state’s ability to increase the shares of Black and Latino adults in those states that have college credentials and degrees, particularly as population growth among communities of color continues to outpace the White population and older White workers retire and leave the workforce.
+From 2000 to 2016, for example, the number of Latino adults increased 72 percent and the number of Black adults increased 25 percent, while the number of White adults remained essentially flat.